anuragingle01/Kratin_LLC_Exercise_Anurag/README.md

-# Elderly Care Medication Schedule
+# Elderly Care

-The Elderly Care Medication Schedule is a web application designed to help caregivers manage medication schedules for elderly individuals.
+The Elderly Care  is a web application designed to help caregivers manage medication schedules for elderly individuals.
 This application allows users to add, view, and manage medication details conveniently.

 ## Features